 How to Accelerate Your Account-Based Marketing

-A Demandbase survey revealed that ABM can increase deal velocity by 7%, deal sizes by 26%, and close rates by 75%.
+According to the State of ABM Report, 94.2% of respondents have an active AMB program and 62% can measure a positive impact since adopting ABM.
 ITSMA, a leading association for technology marketers, calls it “one of the hottest trends in B2B marketing…” Despite ABMs promise to revolutionize the way we penetrate key accounts, many product marketing professionals are struggling with starting or accelerating ABM initiatives.
 Teams are already stretched thin and have limited bandwidth or they are not ABM certified or experienced.
 Forrester notes that when this is the case, four out of five marketers find that ABM’s effectiveness falls short.
 Forrester sums up the challenge in a blog titled: “Let’s Move from Cacophony to Euphony” wherein they outline four key steps to setting up ABM for success:

 - Select and Target Accounts and Contacts